andrew/ultimate-awesome/README.md

 - [awesome-anti-racism](https://github.com/rafaelcavalcante/awesome-anti-racism) - An awesome list with anti-racism material.
 - [awesome-machine-learning-datascience_resources](https://github.com/rohan-paul/awesome-machine-learning-datascience_resources) - Curated Collection of Online and Free Resources for serious learning of Machine Learning and Data Science.
 - [awesome-list](https://github.com/ruanbekker/awesome-list) - My Awesome List of anything cool that my curious mind finds interesting.
-- [awesome-mistral](https://github.com/samouraiworld/awesome-mistral) - A curated list of awesome resources, tools, libraries, and projects for the Mistral AI ecosystem.
 - [awesome-infograhics](https://github.com/sara-02/awesome-infograhics) - :memo:A collection of some awesome infographics I have come across.
 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
 - [awesome-women-web3](https://github.com/thehapadev/awesome-women-web3) - A community list of women in web3 developers, advocates, and CTOs to inspire the next generation of incoming devs. .